4WD MODIFICATIONS - GENERAL MODS

 As a rough guide, an increase of around 10 percent may be possible through suspension upgrades.
 An approved engineer will check the maker’s axle weights and any modifications made to the vehicle, before specifying upgraded springs and dampers.

-With the engineer’s time and new hardware the cost could be more than three grand.
+With the engineer’s time and new hardware the cost could be more than four grand.

 If a brake upgrade is required there’s more hardware cost and the braking system may need to pass a fade and performance test.
 More money.